open-sdg/open-sdg.github.io/_blog/2022-04-01-preparing-for-open-sdg-2.md

 Reporting Status page | _layouts/reportingstatus-bootstrap5.html

 > Note about the goal page: Historically Open SDG has supported a few different goal pages.
 Going into Open SDG 2.0.0 there will be a single version of the goal page supported in the platform.
 But we will be posting tutorials and examples of how to customise the goal page to achieve the other versions.

+## Custom chart types in Chart.js 3

+If you have implemented any custom types, or you have overridden the behavior of the "line", "bar", or "binary" chart types, then here is a quick description of the new architecture for chart types.

+Historically each chart type has been defined in [the `_includes/components/charts` folder](https://github.com/open-sdg/open-sdg/tree/1.8.0-dev/_includes/components/charts) using the `opensdg.chartConfigAlter` function.

+By contrast, with Chart.js 3, the chart types are defined in [the `_includes/assets/js/view](https://github.com/open-sdg/open-sdg/tree/2.0.0-dev/_includes/assets/js/view) folder by adding a function to the `opensdg.chartTypes` object.

+So, to define your custom chart type, in your custom javascript you would add an object to `opensdg.chartTypes` in the same way.
+For example, [here is how the "bar" type is defined](https://github.com/open-sdg/open-sdg/blob/2.0.0-dev/_includes/assets/js/view/chartTypeBar.js).

 ## Summary